OdiriTeddie/task-api-backend/README.md

 A task is owned by a user through `Task.userId`.
 Protected task reads and deletes are scoped to the authenticated user.

+Task list responses use a `{ data, meta }` response shape.
+The list endpoint supports pagination, completion filtering, creation-date sorting, and title search.

 Tasks can also include an optional `dueDate`.
 When a task has a due date, the API can queue a delayed reminder job to notify when the task is almost due.

+Task-list reads are cached in Redis with keys that include user id, filters, search term, page, limit, and a per-user version number.
+Mutations such as create, update, delete, and transfer increment the version so stale list variants are ignored without deleting every possible cache key.

 ### TaskTransfer